AlessandroRuzzi/API/README.md

 # How it Works

-There are 6 types of functions:
+There are 6 type of functions:
 1. Addent<br/>
 2. Addrel<br/>
 3. Delrel <br/>